|July Hurricane History|

-Just last year, the first storm formed on June 28 with three named storms in July.
+In 2011, there were three named storms in July.
 In 2010, two named storms formed in July while both the Atlantic Ocean and Gulf of Mexico had no storm development in 2009.

 This followed an active 2008 when three named systems, including major hurricane Bertha and hurricane Dolly, formed.
 Bertha was record setting as it became the longest-lived Atlantic July tropical system on record.
 Dolly came ashore in extreme southern Texas as an 80-mph hurricane, causing an estimated $1.05 billion in damage.

 In record-shattering 2005, the tropics were unusually active with five named tropical systems developing.
 Of the five named system, three of them, Cindy, Dennis and Emily, became hurricanes.
 Emily and Dennis both grew into major hurricanes (Category 3 or higher), with Emily growing into a Category 5 monster with an estimated 160-mph top wind speed.

 Be sure to check with WeatherBug often for the latest information on the 2013 Hurricane Season.
 Get the latest updates anywhere on Twitter at WeatherBug WeatherBuzz.